-If you want to give your business a boost when it comes to Google Search results, you can always choose to advertise your spa using Google Ads.
+If you want to give your business a boost when it comes to Google Search results, one of the best spa marketing ideas is to use Google Ads.
 If you use Google Ads to promote your spa, the advert will appear at the top of the search results, even above the Google Map listings.

 Search Engine Optimisation (SEO)

 The other place you can get your spa seen on Google is the actual search results.
 Unfortunately, when it comes to search terms like “London Spa”, results from major publications dominate the first page.
 This means it may be tough for a spa to rank highly and compete with these established websites.